+CONNECT revokes authority to use the CONNECT statement.
+DBA revokes the authority which exempts a user from all authorization restrictions.
+You can never revoke DBA authority from the DBECreator.
 INSTALL revokes authority to INSTALL modules where the owner name equals OwnerID .
 If the "AS OwnerID " clause is omitted, then revokes authority to INSTALL modules having any owner name.
 Modules for an application are created and installed when that application is preprocessed using one of the SQL preprocessors.
 Modules can also be installed by using the ISQL INSTALL command.
-See the ISQL Reference Manual for ALLBASE/SQL and IMAGE/SQL for more details.
+See the ALLBASE/ISQL Reference Manual for more details.
 MONITOR revokes authority to run SQLMON.

 RESOURCE revokes authority to create tables and authorization groups.

 FROM The FROM clause specifies the users, authorization groups, and classes whose authority is to be revoked.

-Description-Revoke CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority
+Description - Revoke CONNECT, DBA, INSTALL, MONITOR, or RESOURCE Authority